 Computer-based (CB) tests in general can increase flexibility and efficiency in test administration and scoring.
 On-demand testing is possible as testing can take place at a time and place that best suits the stakeholders, which allows decision-makers to receive the test results in a timely manner.

 Automated marking of writing and speaking skills is also made possible by recent advances in AI.
 Machine-learning algorithms can be trained to perform human-like evaluation on learner speech and writing.
 The Writing module of Linguaskill, for example, is marked by an auto-marker and a group of human examiners.
 When the auto-marker reports that it is not able to accurately assign a score, it escalates the script to a human examiner.
-The examiner mark is then added into the training data of the auto-marker to further improve its scoring capacity (for more detailed information, see an earlier article in Insights).
+The examiner mark is then added into the training data of the auto-marker to further improve its scoring capacity - for more detailed information, see Insights: Keeping artificial intelligence human.

 Compared to labour-intensive human marking, this ‘hybrid’ approach maximises the strengths of both parties, thus making it more powerful and time efficient.
 Owing to speedy auto-marking, Linguaskill candidates typically receive their Writing test results within half a day of completion of the test.